Nickguitar/pman/README.md

 This is by far not the best code I could to, and I've made some quick fixes.
 I know the code isn't beaultiful.

 I haven't tested with a lot of functions and the PHP manual has some inconsistences, so it's possible that there is some bug.

+Oh, and since I made this to work with functions only, I deleted every html file that doesn't start with "function." on the folder at step 2